 Skip to Content

-Bacon Wrapped Filet Mignon – A Delicious Special Occasion Recipe
+Bacon Wrapped Filet Mignon – An Easy, Fail-Proof Recipe

-Although this cut of steak has amazing flavor on its own, wrapping it in bacon makes it even better!
-Although, it is really the cooking method that makes this steak so delicious.
+Although this cut of steak is known for being super tender and having amazing flavor on its own, wrapping it in a strip of bacon makes it even better.
+Combine that with this fail-proof cooking method and you will have the best steak that you have ever had!

 bacon wrapped filet mignon